 Malana village is one of those places in Himachal Pradesh that has fascinated travelers for decades.
-Sitting at an altitude of about 2,652 meters (8,701 ft) in the Parvati Valley, this tiny hamlet is known for its ancient self-governance, strict customs, and complete isolation from the modern world.
-Whether you are a backpacker looking for offbeat places or someone curious about one of the oldest democracies, a trip to Malana will leave a lasting impression.
+Sitting at an altitude of about 2,652 meters (8,701 ft) in the Parvati Valley, this tiny hamlet of roughly 200 households is known for its ancient self-governance, strict customs, and deliberate isolation from the modern world.
+Whether you are a backpacker looking for offbeat places or someone curious about one of the oldest democracies, a trip to Malana will leave a lasting impression, provided you visit it with the respect the community asks for.

 I first heard about Malana years ago during a trip to Parvati Valley, and it has stayed with me since.
 The village has a reputation that precedes it, partly because of the infamous Malana Cream (hashish), but there is so much more to this place.
 The history, the customs, the views of Deotibba and Chandrakhani peaks, and the experience of being in a community that has deliberately stayed away from the outside world.
-Let me share everything you need to know to plan your Malana trip the right way.
+Let me share everything you need to know to plan your Malana trip the right way, and to be a respectful guest while you are there.

 Let's quickly dive into the details: